Whitewater Region: Founding and development

 Much of the early development in Renfrew County is largely a circumstance of location.
 As Pembroke and Ottawa grew, so did the gap between them.
 In the 19th century, the easiest route between the two was the Ottawa River.
 However, the presence of rapids near Portage-du-Fort necessitated a land route.
 At this time the area was mostly a vast forest untouched by Europeans.
-A few settlers had put down near Muskrat Lake, but for the most part there had been little activity since Champlain's visit in the 17th century.
+A few settlers had put down near Muskrat Lake, but for the most part there had been little European settler activity since Champlain's visit in the 17th century.

 In 1849 Jason Gould built a road from what came to be called Goulds Landing to what would become Cobden on Muskrat Lake.
 One could catch a steamer down the lake and then go on by road to Pembroke.
 The traffic on the road could not help but cause growth.
 In 1850 Gould built a post office and named the fledgling settlement Cobden after Richard Cobden, a member of the British Parliament whom Gould admired.
 By October 2, 1876, the railway had reached Cobden.
 The community started to expand from the lake towards the railway station further inland.
 Main Street began to take shape: the Cobden Sun, the Bank of Ottawa, blacksmith shops, a bakery, a general store, a mill, a surgeon and a jewelry store were all located in the community.

 In 1880 a public school was opened to accommodate the strain on nearby S.S.
 No 1.
 Cobden was soon the biggest community in Ross Township and became an incorporated village in October 1901.

 Cobden has been the victim of many fires, which have destroyed almost all the original buildings.
 Main Street has suffered worst from fire, including one in 1913 which destroyed the Cobden Sun building and many historical records.

 A hydro-electric dam began operating at the falls south of Cobden.
 It supplied the town, off and on, with power until it was destroyed on April 12, 1934 in a raging flood.
 Large blocks of ice ripped the dam apart and poured over Highway 17, tearing away sections of pavement.
 The plant operator, Bill Wall, was stranded in the upper section of his house until flooding subsided.
 The town then started receiving power from a station in Calabogie.

 Council elections in 1949 were dominated by the issue of whether to hold another plebiscite on establishing a waterworks system.
 A previous plebiscite had come out 82–56 against.
 But times were changing quickly—after the war a new council was elected and the next vote was 124–46 in favour and by the early 1950s Cobden had water.
 The waterworks system required constant maintenance until a major retooling in the 1980s.
 The visibly dominating water tower was built in 1988 replacing the original (built in 1951).

 A bigger school was needed by 1903.
 The present-day school, Cobden District Public, was built in 1938 and served initially as a high school until Opeongo High School was built.